Joan Irvine Smith

-Biography
+Early life and education

 Born as Athalie Anita Irvine, she was the only child of James Harvey Irvine, Jr. and Athalie Richardson.
+She chose the name "Joan" at 4 years old.
 Her father died when she was 2 years old, and her grandfather, James Irvine II, died in 1947 and she inherited a minority share of the Irvine Company.
 She lived in Beverly Hills with her mother and her second husband after she remarried in 1938.
 Her mother married again in 1944 to Judge Thurmond Clarke.

 She studied at Westridge School, a private girls school in Pasadena, later dropping out from Marymount College and also attended UC Berkeley for one year.

+Personal life

 In 1952 she married Charles Swinden in Rancho San Joaquin, with the ceremony being officiated by her stepfather, Judge Thurmond Clarke.
 They had a son together, James Irvine Swinden, born in 1953.
 After their divorce she married three more times.

+She married Russell Sylvanus Penniman III, and had another son named Russell S. Penniman IV.

+With Morton Whister (Cappy) Smith, she had a son named Morton Irvine Smith.

 Joan Irvine Smith died on 19 December 2019.

 Irvine Company

 Irvine Smith had a complicated relationship with the Irvine Company and the Irvine Foundation, becoming the major shareholder but suing for more shares for herself and three cousins.

-In July 1962 she also sued the Irvine Company for $1,200,000 for alleged losses in a real estate transaction where the a 146-acre parcel in Orange County was exchanged for agricultural land in Imperial County.
+In July 1962 she also sued the Irvine Company for $1,200,000 for alleged losses in a real estate transaction where a 146-acre parcel in Orange County was exchanged for agricultural land in Imperial County.
 She held a press conference to announce the filing of this suit at the Mark Hopkins Hotel in San Francisco.

 She pushed for using Irvine Co. lands for urban development.